-This includes 26 Pavement Licences issued under the Business and Planning Act.
+This includes 39 Pavement Licences issued under the Business and Planning Act.
+However, although there has been a reduction in premises licenses across the city, there has been an increase in 24-hour licences.
 Before the introduction of the Licensing Act there were no 24-hour licenses but now Sunderland has 15 licenses to sell alcohol 24 hours a day.